-An injection mold required to be controlled at 120 $^{\circ}$ C to ensure a consistent quality for the parts.
+An injection mold needs to be controlled at 120°F to ensure a consistent quality for the parts.
 An oil pipe is buried in the mold.
-Since plastics is injected at higher temperature (e.g. 250 $^{\circ}$ C), the circulation oil needs to be cooled as its temperature rises.
+Since plastics are injected at a higher temperature (e.g. 250°F), the circulation oil needs to be cooled as its temperature rises.
 Here is an example: